syncfusion-content/blazor-docs/blazor/rating/templates.md

 ## SVG icon

-You can also use SVG icon as a rating items by using the `EmptyTemplate` and `FullTemplate` tag directives.
-Which can be any SVG icons you want.
+You can use SVG icons of your choice as rating symbol by specifying them as template content within the `EmptyTemplate` and `FullTemplate` tag directives.

 ```cshtml